Iftimie/Small-Processing-Creations/README.md

 ![predator](media/predator.JPG)

 There are also mutiple types of buldings:
-The armory is for defenders.
+1. The armory is for defenders.
 The armory gives the capacity to the city to sustain a number of defender, precisely 4 defenders per armory.

-![Armory](media/armory.JPG)
-The food deposit is where the food workers store their load.
+2. The food deposit is where the food workers store their load.
 Also every worker comes to eat here to replenish HP points because they get hungry.

-![Food Deposit](media/foodDeposit.JPG)
-The resource deposit is where the resource workers store their load.
+3. The resource deposit is where the resource workers store their load.
 It was supposed that with these resources new buildings could be constructed, but this feature was left unimplemented.

-![Resource Deposit](media/resourceDeposit.JPG)
-The mating hall is where workers come when they reach their mating age.
+4. The mating hall is where workers come when they reach their mating age.
 They wait for another worker and a new random worker is created.
 The new worker had attributes stored in a DNA that was inherited from both parents.

+![Armory](media/armory.JPG)
+![Food Deposit](media/foodDeposit.JPG)
+![Resource Deposit](media/resourceDeposit.JPG)
 ![Mating hall](media/matingHall.JPG)

 There are also two types of resources:
-Food
+Food and Resources (yes I now, bad naming)

 ![Food](media/food.JPG)
-Resources
 ![resources](media/resources.JPG)

 Each of these agents have some properties like Health Points, mating age (when reached they go the mating hall and wait for somebody to create a random new worker), attack power(only defenders can attack), carry capacity (only for food workers and resource workers).